brijeshspatel/Azure-Project-001-MyWebApp/README.md

 ---

-**Note**: This project is part of Azure Project 001 and serves as a foundation for learning modern .NET development practices.
+**Note**: This project is part of MyAzureProject001 and serves as a foundation for learning modern .NET development practices.